Formula 409

-Formula 409 or 409 is an American brand of home and industrial cleaning products well known in the United States, but virtually unknown in other places.
-It includes Formula 409 All-Purpose Cleaner, Formula 409 Glass and Surface Cleaner, Formula 409 Carpet Cleaner, and many others.
-The brand is currently owned by Clorox.
+Formula 409, also known as 409, is an American brand of home and industrial cleaning products.
+Individual products in the brand line include Formula 409 Multi-Surface Cleaner, Formula 409 Stone and Steel Cleaner, Formula 409 Carpet Spot & Stain Remover.
+Other products have included Formula 409 Glass and Surface Cleaner, and CloroxPro Formula 409 Cleaner Degreaser Disinfectant.
+First sold in 1957, the brand has been owned by Clorox since 1970.

+History

-The flagship product was invented in 1957 by Morris D. Rouff, whose Michigan company manufactured industrial cleaning supplies.
+Formula 409 was invented in 1957 by Morris D. Rouff, whose Michigan company manufactured industrial cleaning supplies.
 Formula 409’s original application was as a commercial solvent and degreaser for industries that struggled with particularly difficult cleaning problems.

 The inventor's son has stated that it was named for the birthday of the inventor's wife, Ruth, on April 9th (409).
 The company, however, claims that it was named as the 409th compound tested by the two young inventors.
 Other claimed origins for the name include 409 being the telephone area code where it was invented (area code 409, which serves southeastern Texas, was not introduced until 1983); the birthday of some other person, such as the inventor's daughter; or a reference to a powerful Chevrolet car engine used in the 1960s.

 In 1960, Rouff sold Formula 409 to Chemzol, a New York firm, for an amount in the low six-figure range.
 In the mid-1960s, entrepreneur Wilson Harrell, along with longtime friend David Woodcock and television personality Art Linkletter, bought Formula 409.
 Harrell, Woodcock & Linkletter bought it for $30,000 and took it national.
 Linkletter also promoted the product in television commercials.
 The company eventually took Formula 409 to a 55 percent share of the spray-cleaner market, and six years later, Harrell, Woodcock & Linkletter sold the company to Clorox for $7 million.

-In early 2020 Formula 409 became impossible to find in stores and disappeared from the "products" listing at the Clorox website.
-Some websites say Clorox has discontinued the product.
-There has been no announcement or news release, and the website www.formula409.com is still active.
-Formula 409 is currently (November 7, 2024) sold at Walmart, Target, grocery and numerous other stores.
-The packaging has been changed.